influxdata/influxdb-client-js/influxdb-client-apis.getbucketsrequest.id.md

 ## GetBucketsRequest.id property

-Only returns buckets with a specific ID.
+Bucket ID.
+Only returns the bucket with this ID.

 <b>Signature:</b>